tessav/rnd-project2/writeup.md

 6 | 0.193 | 0	| 0 | x
 G | 0.11 | 0 | 0 | y

-In transforming this data into D-H values, the following rules were followed:

-In describing reference frames for each joint, the z-axis is along the joint rotational axis.
-(See figure below) common normals should be identified between joint reference frames.
-Where possible parameters should ideally be zero.
-Where links are coincident with joint axes, the sum of the link lengths is to be assigned to the link furthest from the last perpendicular joint axis.

-J0 = (0, 0, 0)
-J1 = (0, 0, 0.33)
-J2 = (0.35, 0, 0.42)
-J3 = (0, 0, 1.25)
-J4 = (0.96, 0, -0.054)
-J5 = (0.54, 0, 0)
-J6 = (0.193, 0, 0)
-JG = (0.11, 0, 0)

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---